celestiaorg/docs/docs/developers/gm-rollmint.md

 ### 🛑 Stopping your blockchain

 To stop your blockchain, press `Ctrl + C` in the terminal window where it is running.
-You're ready to prepare your first Sovereign Rollup query and connect to Celestia’s DA layer.
+We're ready to scaffold our first Sovereign Rollup query and connect to Celestia’s DA layer.